MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 | 93,600      | 100,000          | -126.40        | 4.4%         | 0                  |
 | 100,000     | And Over         | -126.40        | 4.4%         | 0                  |

-Tax Type Special for Filing Status NA added
+Tax Type Special for Filing Status NA added:

 | If Over | But Not Over | Tax Amount | Tax Rate | On Excess Over                     |
 |-------------|------------------|----------------|--------------|--------------------|